Eric

 - 'Introduction à la Biologie

-Moléculaire et Cellulaire' at Ensimag.
+Moléculaire et Cellulaire' at ENSIMAG (2nd year).

-- 'Biologie Systémique' in
+- 'Biologie Systémique' in ENSIMAG (3rd year) and

 M2 ISM, spécialité